Narfisa/online-store-front/README.md

-### Follow my node js repository to see back for this project
+### Follow my online store back to see backend for this project